-Maryland's goals for natural resources land conservation are:
+Current State of Maryland goals for natural resource land conservation are:

-- Identify, protect, and restore lands and waterways in Maryland that support important natural resources and ecological functions on water and land through the combined use of the following techniques: - " Public land acquisition and stewardship. - " Private land conservation easements and stewardship practices through purchased or donated easement programs. - " Local land-use management plans and procedures that conserve natural resources and environmentally sensitive areas and minimize impacts on resource lands when development occurs. - " Incentives for resource-based economies that increase the retention offorests, wetlands, or agricultural lands. - " Avoidance of impacts on natural resources by publicly funded infrastructure development projects. - " Appropriate mitigation response commensurate with the value of the affected resource. - Focus conservation and restoration activities on priority areas, according to a strategic framework such as the Targeted Ecological Areas (TEAs) in Green Print (which is not to be confused with the former easement program also called Green Print).
-The State of Maryland Green Print program is an inventory of Maryland's important ecological places.
-Biologists at the Maryland Department of Natural Resources have mapped where these important natural places occur based on the analysis of over 30 years of data and the scientific expertise of agency ecologists. - Conserve and restore species of concern and important habitat types that may fall outside of designated green infrastructure (examples include rock outcrops, karst systems, caves, shalebarren communities, grasslands, shoreline beach and dune systems, mud flats, non-forested islands, etc.) - Develop a more comprehensive inventory of natural resources lands and environmentally sensitive areas to assist state and local implementation programs.
+- Identify, protect, and restore lands and waterways in Maryland that support important aquaticand terrestrial natural resources and ecological functions, through combined use of the following techniques: - Public land acquisition and stewardship. - Private land conservation easements and stewardship practices through purchased ordonated easement programs. - Local land use management plans and procedures that conserve natural resources and environmentally sensitive areas and minimize impacts on resource lands when development occurs. - Incentives for resource-based economies that increase the retention offorests, wetlands, or agricultural lands. - Avoidance of impacts on natural resources by publicly funded infrastructuredevelopment projects; and - Appropriate mitigation response, commensurate with the value of the affected resource. - Focus conservation and restoration activities on priority areas, according to a strategic framework such as the Targeted Ecological Areas (TEAs) in Green Print (which is not to be confused with the former easement program also called Green Print).
+The State of Maryland GreenPrint program is an inventory of Maryland's important ecological places.
+Biologists at the Maryland Department of Natural Resources have mapped where these important natural places occur based on the analysis of over 30-years of collected data and the scientific expertise of agency ecologists. - Conserve and restore species of concern and important habitat types that may fall outside ofdesignated green infrastructure (examples include rock outcrops, karst systems, caves, shale barren communities, grasslands, shoreline beach and dune systems, mud flats, non-forested islands, etc.) - Develop a more comprehensive inventory of natural resource lands and environmentally sensitive areas to assist state and local implementation programs. - Establish measurable objectives for natural resource conservation and an integrated state/localstrategy to achieve them through state and local implementation programs. - Assess the combined ability of state and local programs to achieve the following: - Expand and connect forests, farmland, and other natural lands as a network of contiguous green infrastructure. - Protect critical terrestrial and aquatic habitats, biological communities, and populations.

-- Establish measurable objectives for natural resources conservation and an integrated state and/or local strategy to achieve them through state and local implementation programs. - Assess the combined ability of state and local programs to achieve the following: - " Expand and connect forests, farmland, and other natural lands as a network of contiguous green infrastructure. - " Protect critical terrestrial and aquatic habitats, biological communities, and populations. - " Manage watersheds in ways that protect, conserve, and restore stream corridors, riparian forest buffers, wetlands, floodplains and aquifer recharge areas and their associated hydrologic and water-quality functions. - " Adopt coordinated land and watershed management strategies that recognize the critical links between growth management and aquatic biodiversity and fisheries production.
+- Manage watersheds in ways that protect, conserve and restore stream corridors, riparian forest buffers, wetlands, floodplains and aquifer recharge areas and theirassociated hydrologic and water quality functions. - Adopt coordinated land and watershed management strategies that recognize the criticallinks between growth management and aquatic biodiversity and fisheries production; and

 The green infrastructure network, including waterways, open spaces, and forested areas, are an integral part of our community.
 Protecting and restoring these features will not only contribute to our own water and air quality but are consistent with broader regional goals throughout Maryland.
-Plan 2035 acknowledges environments that preserve open spaces, provide attractive parks and green spaces, and have increased walkability are part of healthy lifestyles.
-These features are increasingly what residents would like to see in their communities.
-By continuing to preserve, improve, and restore our green footprint, we can contribute to a more sustainable land-use pattern.
+Plan 2035 acknowledges that environments that preserve open spaces, provide attractive parks and green spaces, and have increased walkability, are part of healthy lifestyles.
+These features are increasingly what county residents would like to see in their communities.
+By continuing to preserve, improve, and restore our green footprint, we can contribute to a more sustainable land use pattern.